 In the boardroom we were bracing ourselves for a Team Smash! loss.
 I knew I was safe from being fired though, as clearly Crumbleton McJefferey was 100% responsible for the failings of this task.
 So it was a surprise to us all when Team Smash! was awarded the victory.
 At first I thought that Lord Jobson must have been impressed by my no-nonsense delegation skills.
 But it turned out that Team Kapow! didn't even make it to New York as they caught the wrong flight and ended up in Westward Ho! instead and were therefore disqualified.
 Team Smash! won by default as we were also disqualified but less so.

 As I was project manager, I offered Crumbleton's resignation as a gesture of goodwill but Lord Jobson declined my kind proposal.
 Crumbleton was a very lucky man indeed.
 When I reflected on the task I realised that, as project manager, I had led my team to victory, even though it was an unconventional victory.
 I was filled with a sudden confidence and a renewed belief that I could be Lord Jobson's business partner.

 At this point, to reflect the evolving nature of the team we renamed ourselves from Team Smash! to Team SMASH!
 We felt the change to uppercase letters reflected our increased confidence.
 Annoyingly, Team Kapow! copied us again and were now called Team KAPOW!
 I felt that this childish behaviour was unacceptable but Lord Jobson allowed it.
-I also wrote a letter to Lord Sugar, advising him that this kind of childish behaviour should not be allowed on The Apprentice.
+I felt so annoyed I also contacted Lord Sugar, warning him that this kind of childish behaviour should not be allowed on The Apprentice.
 Young Apprentice, fair enough.